Thin Film Deposition System

 Pulsed Gas Delivery

-- Designed specifically for precise, accurate high-speed dosing of toxic gases (e.g., WF6, HCl, NH3, H2S, etc.)
+- Designed specifically for precise, accurate high-speed dosing of toxic or reactive gases (e.g., WF6, HCl, NH3, H2S, etc.)

 - Eliminates the need for mass flow controllers